cloudControl/PyDoozerLib/README.md

 For more information check following issue: [Protobuf Issue #66](http://code.google.com/p/protobuf/issues/detail?id=66)

+## Usage

+Using `PyDoozerLib` is dead simple.

+Establish a connection to a running doozerd node:

+	client = PyDoozerLib(doozerd_host, doozerd_port)
+	client.connect()

+Get the value at '/watch':

+	print client.get('/watch').value

+Overwrite the given value at '/watch' with a new value:

+	client.set('/watch', 'Some random value to be set')

+Delete a value:

+	rev = client.get('/watch').rev
+	client.delete('/watch', rev)

+And disconnect:

+	client.disconnect()

 ## Hacking on PyDoozerLib

 Make sure to go through following points if you want to modify `PyDoozerLib`.